On Margaret Hamilton, Apollo 11, and Software Engineering

 “The space mission software had to be man-rated.
 Not only did it have to work, it had to work the first time.
 Not only did the software itself have to be ultra-reliable, it needed to be able to perform error detection and recovery in real time.
 Our languages dared us to make the most subtle of errors.
 We were on our own to come up with rules for building software.
 What we learned from the errors was full of surprises.” — Margaret Hamilton

-In an interview with Wired, Hamilton mentioned that she was perceived as an outlier in the work environment of the 1960s, as a working mother bringing her daughter to the lab on the weekends and evenings and letting her sleep on the office floor while she continued working on the Apollo.
-At other times she faced questions such as how she could leave her daughter at home.
+In an interview with Wired, Hamilton mentioned she was perceived as an outlier in the 1960s work environment, as a working mother bringing her daughter to the lab on the weekends and evenings, and letting her sleep on the office floor while she continued working on the Apollo.
+At other times Hamilton faced questions such as how she could leave her daughter at home.
 She also added that she left a party late at night and rushed to the lab to fix the code she realized was flawed.

 In addition to her contribution to the Apollo project at NASA, Hamilton, who left her mark as the first person to introduce the concept of “software engineering”, was also interested in legitimizing software development as an engineering discipline at the beginning of his Apollo mission.

 ”There was no choice but to be pioneers.” — Margaret Hamilton